swisscatplus/lab_doc.github.io/docs/Automation/index.md

   - Prepares 48- or 96-well metallic SBS plates.
   - Dispenses the correct amount of powder from capsules.

-- **Synthesis Box & Chemspeed Systems**
+- **Synthesis Box & Chemspeed Platforms**
-  - Capsules are opened and contents transferred into two **Chemspeed automated synthesis machines** via the Synthbox.
+  - Capsules are opened and contents transferred into two **Chemspeed automated synthesis platforms** via the Synthbox.
   - Machines perform automated experiment execution.

 For more details, see [Synthesis](/docs/Automation/Synthesis/).